 14. Mistra Bay

-You need to detour off the main road to reach Mistra bay; once you pass Xemxija and enter the valley, be sure to follow the small signs signaling the winding roads to Mistra Bay, where you will gain access to what is more of a local hangout.
+You need to detour off the main road to reach Mistra bay; once you pass Xemxija and enter the valley, be sure to follow the small signs signalling the winding roads to Mistra Bay, where you will gain access to what is more of a local hangout.
 For the more adventurous out there, following the coastline northbound by foot gives you the opportunity to peer into a once fortified gun turret, capture close up shots of St. Paul’s Island and follow one of the many hiking trails in the area.

 15. Gnejna Bay – The Local Beach